software-students-fall2022/web-app-exercise-team-14-1/README.md

 ## Product vision statement

-To allow people to better manage their daily tasks
+To allow people to better manage their daily tasks.

 ## User stories